Prof. Tom Slater

 - Critical urban theory

 Slater.
-T. (2021, forthcoming) Shaking Up The City: Reframing Urban Inequalities (Berkeley, CA: University of California Press).
+T. (2021, forthcoming) Shaking Up The City: Ignorance, Inequality and the Urban Question (Berkeley, CA: University of California Press).

 Cupples, J. and Slater, T. (eds) (2019) Producing and Contesting Urban Marginality: Interdisciplinary and Comparative Dialogues (London: Rowman and Littlefield International “Transforming Capitalism” Series).